eSolia/postmark-backup/README.md

 1. Edit the cron schedule.
 2. Edit the github username and email params from Rick Cogley's.
 3. Manually enable the workflow.

+Once enabled, you can skip running the workflow by prepending `[skip ci]` to your git commit message.
+This is useful, say, if you want to just update the readme.